5 Best Linux Distros To Recover Dead Computers Data

 Hay!
 Linux newbies.
 Have you ever corrupted your Computer while you’re experimenting something?
 I am sure you would have.
 It often happens that you wanna try out new commands, or install beta updates that crash your computer on the very next restart.
 In this article, I’ll walk you through the 5 Linux distributions that can work as data recovery tools.
 So let’s get started!

 One of the most annoying things is the system crash.
 You try out something, when you restart, you never see the login screen.
 Just a black screen with a blinking cursor.
 It does not only happen in Linux but it also happens in Windows and in any other OS out there.
 At this moment the most important thing is files recovery.
 Mostly, you’re unaware that the system would not boot up on the next restart, so you don’t think about taking a backup of your important data on external HD or USB.
 But don’t worry!
 You can easily save your data on external HDD or USB whether your system happened to be Linux, Windows or Mac.

-The fastest and easiest way is to use Linux distros as Linux data recovery.
-In this article, I'll take you through the list of 5 Linux distributions that can help you do disk recovery.
+The fastest and easiest way is to use Linux distros as data recovery tools.
+In this article, I’ll take you through the list of 5 Linux distributions that can help you do disk recovery.
 All of these 5 Linux systems are lightweight, small in size and of course free.
 It only takes few minutes to download and boot your system with these Linux distributions.

-What should you be concerned for when your system does not boot up?
+What should you be concerned about when your system does not boot up?
 You should think about saving your important data.
 Right?
-So why don't you boot it back in the stage where it shutdown.
+So why don’t you boot it back in the stage where it shut down.
 Yes!
 Using Linux distributions you can boot into your system without playing with partitions or risk of deleting data.
-There are so many Linux data recovery tools available but it can take time and some of them can even cost you the earth.
+There are so many data recovery tools available but it can take time and some of them can even cost you the earth.
 This method is completely free of cost.